SoftwareGuy/Ignorance/README.md

 Dependencies
 ------------

+**All dependencies are included, except Mirror if you are using a release package.**

 -   [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp): **slightly modified version included**

--   [Mirror Networking](https://github.com/vis2k/Mirror): use Asset Store release
+-   [Mirror Networking](https://github.com/vis2k/Mirror): use Asset Store release please, only use Git Master release for bug fixes that you desperately need

 Installation
 ------------